canonical/mysql-k8s-operator/docs/tutorial/5-integrate-applications.md

 [Integrations](https://juju.is/docs/sdk/integration), known as "relations" in Juju 2.9, are the easiest way to create a user for a Charmed MySQL application.

 Integrations automatically create a username, password, and database for the desired user/application.
-As mentioned in the [earlier section about accessing MySQL](/), it is better practice to connect to MySQL via a specific user instead of the `root` user.
+It is better practice to connect to MySQL via a specific user instead of the `root` user.

 In this section, you will learn how to integrate your Charmed MySQL with another application (charmed or not) via the Data Integrator charm.